dpetrosy/Instigate_Robotics_projects/README.md

 KTurtle documentation is located [here](KTurtle/Documentation). \
 To run the sources download the [KTurtle learning environment](https://apps.kde.org/kturtle/) and open the **.turtle** files.

+## 👨🏻‍💻 Scratch

+The task was to develop a 2d game in Scratch of our choice. \
+So I made a reaction game, to see it just open **.sb3** file in [Scratch website](https://scratch.mit.edu/).